BIMIB-DISCo/J-Space.jl/README.md

 - sub_model.
 A string, variable that select the subistituion model, possible value ->[ "JC69","F81","K80", "HKY85","TN93","K81"]
 - indel_size.
 Real number maximum size of indel
 - Lavelette_param.
 Real number the parameter of  the Lavelette distribution for the size of indels
 - indel_rate.
-Rate of indel per site and per unit of time
+Rate of indel per site and per unit of time.
+To esclude indel put this parameter to 0.
 - params.
 Rates of the substitution models if sub_model= "JC69" params= if sub_model= "F81" params=